 8. Compact HTML Or XHTML Mobile Files Must be Present on Your Site

 When the Googlebot indexes your site, it searches your Doc Type for these file formats in order to test your mobile-readiness.
-Though, most responsive design templates should add these files automatically, it’s important to ensure that they’re available and unblocked in order to ensure proper mobile website optimization.
+Though most responsive design templates should add these files automatically, it’s important to ensure that they’re available and unblocked in order to ensure proper mobile website optimization.

-Following all of these recommendations might seem time consuming, but the reality is that they’re a must for all businesses that hope to capture a portion of the anticipated rise in mobile traffic.
+Following all of these recommendations might seem time-consuming, but the reality is that they’re a must for all businesses that hope to capture a portion of the anticipated rise in mobile traffic.
 If you aren’t able to handle implementing these guidelines on your own, seek out people who can—mobile website optimization is just that important.

-Mobile SEO has become an important part of the whole SEO process as more and more people are accessing Internet through smartphones.
+Mobile SEO has become an important part of the whole SEO process as more and more people are accessing the Internet through smartphones.
 Hope above tips will help you take right steps for mobile SEO optimization.